L. T. C. Rolt: War

-The Rolts' first four-month cruise was described in a book which Rolt initially called Painted Ship.
-Despite sending the manuscript to many publishers, he had to put it aside, as it was felt that there was no market for books about canals.
-It was not until a magazine article he wrote came to the attention of the countryside writer H. J. Massingham that Rolt had the break which led to the book finally being published, in December 1944, under the title Narrow Boat.
+The Rolts' first four-month cruise was described in a book that Rolt initially called Painted Ship.
+He sent the manuscript to several publishers, but it did not find acceptance, as it was felt that there was no market for books about canals.
+It was not until after a magazine article he wrote came to the attention of the countryside writer H. J. Massingham that Rolt's book was published, in December 1944, under the title Narrow Boat.

 Inland Waterways Association

-Narrow Boat was an immediate success with critics and public, leading to fan mail arriving at the Rolts' boat at Tardebigge where they were then moored.

-Two of the letters Rolt received were from Robert Aickman and Charles Hadfield who were both to figure prominently in the next phase of his life, that of a campaigner.
-He invited Aickman and his wife Ray to join them on Cressy and Aickman later described that trip as "the best time I have ever spent on the waterways".
-It was on this voyage they decided to form an organisation that a few weeks later, in May 1946, at Robert's London flat, was named the Inland Waterways Association, with Aickman as chairman, Hadfield as vice-chairman and Rolt as secretary.
+Narrow Boat had an immediate success with critics and public, leading to fan mail arriving at the Rolts' boat, which was then moored at Tardebigge in Worcestershire.
+Two of the letters were from Robert Aickman and Charles Hadfield, who were both to figure prominently in the next phase of Rolt's life, when he became a campaigner.
+He invited Aickman and his wife Ray to join the Rolts on Cressy.
+Aickman later described the journey with the Rolts as "the best time I have ever spent on the waterways".
+It was on this journey that they decided to form an organisation that a few weeks later, in May 1946, at Aickman's flat in London, was named the Inland Waterways Association, with Aickman as chairman, Hadfield as vice-chairman and Rolt as secretary.

-This was a critical period for the waterways, which were nationalised in 1947 and faced an uncertain future.
-The traditional life which Rolt had so movingly described was faced with extinction.
-He pioneered direct action on the Stratford-upon-Avon Canal which stopped British Waterways from closing it, organised a hugely successful Inland Waterways Exhibition, which started in London but toured the country, and proposed the first boat rally at Market Harborough.
-Aickman, who had a private income, was working full-time on the campaign, whilst Rolt, who had only his writing to support him, and was still living aboard Cressy, struggled to meet all his commitments.
-Eventually he fell out with Aickman over the latter's insistence that every mile of canal should be saved, and in early 1951 Rolt was expelled from the organisation he had inspired.
+The inland waterways of Britain were nationalised in 1947 and faced an uncertain future.
+The traditional life that Rolt had described seemed to be threatened with extinction.
+Rolt pioneered direct action on the Stratford-upon-Avon Canal, which stopped British Waterways from closing it; organised a hugely successful Inland Waterways Exhibition, which started in London but toured the country; and proposed the first boat rally at Market Harborough in Leicestershire.
+Aickman, who had a private income, was working full time on the campaign, while Rolt, who had only his writing to support him and was still living aboard Cressy, struggled to meet all his commitments.
+Eventually he fell out with Aickman over the latter's insistence that every mile of canal should be saved.
+In early 1951 Rolt was expelled from the organisation he had inspired.

-By this time also he had decided to bring his life on Cressy to an end and return to his family home in Stanley Pontlarge.
+By this time he had decided to bring his life on Cressy to an end and return to his family home in Stanley Pontlarge.
 Angela departed to continue the mobile life, joining Billy Smart's Circus.